-To ensure that the environmental or social characteristics promoted by the Portfolio can be attained, the Portfolio will not invest in securities issued by issuers whose activities breach the Neuberger Berman Controversial Weapons Policy and the Neuberger Berman Thermal Coal Involvement Policy.
-The Portfolio is phasing out its exposure to thermal coal and currently prohibits investment in securities issued by issuers that derive more than 10% of revenue from thermal coal mining or are expanding new thermal coal power generation, as determined by internal screens.
+To ensure that the environmental or social characteristics promoted by the Portfolio can be attained, the Portfolio will not invest in securities issued by issuers whose activities breach the Neuberger Berman Controversial Weapons Policy issuers whose activities breach the Neuberger Berman Controversial Weapons Policy and the Neuberger Berman Thermal Coal Involvement Policy.
+Additionally, the Portfolio is phasing out its exposure to thermal coal and currently prohibits investment in securities issued by issuers that derive more than 10% of revenue from thermal coal mining or are expanding new thermal coal power generation, as determined by internal screens.
 The Portfolio also prohibits investments in issuers in the power generation industry that use thermal coal as an energy source for more than 95% of their installed power generation capacity, are expanding into new thermal coal power generation, or whose expansionary capital expenditure budgets do not include a minimum threshold for non-coal investments, as determined by internal screens.

-The investments held by the Portfolio will not invest in securities issued by issuers whose activities have been identified as breaching the Neuberger Berman Global Standards Policy which excludes violators of (i) the UNGC Principles, (ii) the OECD Guidelines, (iii) the UNGPs, and (iv) the ILO Standards.
+The investments held by the Portfolio will not invest in securities issued by issuers whose activities have been identified as breaching the Neuberger Berman Global Standards Policy which excludes violators of (i) the United Nations Global Compact Principles ("UNGC Principles"), (ii) the OECD Guidelines for Multinational Enterprises ("OECD Guidelines"),

-In addition, the Portfolio excludes securities issued by issuers which are involved in direct child labour, in tobacco production such as cigars, cigarettes, e-cigarettes, smokeless tobacco, dissolvable and chewing tobacco (this also includes companies that grow or process raw tobacco leaves), as well as certain issuers that derive more than 10% of revenue from oil sands.
+(iii) the United Nations Guiding Principles on Business and Human Rights ("UNGPs") and (iv) the International Labour Standards ("ILO Standards").
+In addition, the Portfolio excludes securities issued by issuers which are involved in direct child labour, in the tobacco industry, as well as certain issuers that derive more than 10% of revenue from oil sands.

-Additionally, the Manager will implement the exclusion lists supplied by the Client.
+The Investment Manager will implement the exclusion list supplied by the Client.